linkeddatacenter/kees/README.md

 KEES is mainly a matter of definitions.
 A lot of concepts used by KEES refer to the well-known [Semantic Web Standards](https://www.w3.org/standards/semanticweb/) published by the World Wide Web Consortium ([W3C](https://w3.org/)).

 ### Architecture and application
-“Application” and  “architecture” terms refer to vague concepts that need further clarification in the KEES context.
+The terms “Application” and  “architecture”  refer to vague concepts that need further clarification in the KEES context.

 The first problem with defining the architecture of an application is that there is no clear definition of what an application is.
-Our opinion is that applications are a social construction, i.e.:
+Our opinion is that applications are social constructions, i.e.:
 - a block of code that is seen by developers as a single product;
 - a group of features that is made available to the customer;
 - a set of functional requirements, with the related cost.

 All very different - but all valid - points of view, which make the definition very broad.

 People in the IT world have long argued about a precise definition of architecture.
-For some, it’s something like organizing and planning a system or how higher-level components tie together.
+For some, it’s something like organizing and planning a system, or how higher-level components tie together.
 Probably the definition that comes closest to capturing the full meaning of the term is the following:

 > An architecture is the shared understanding that developers have about the design of the system.